MOPOLLIKA/lotion/team/README.md

-# Product Innovation Team
+# Product Studio Team

-This package wraps the Product Innovation Team workflow used by the AgentOS app.
-It defines a sequence of agents that collaborate on new product concepts, passing context step-by-step until a user-ready summary is produced.
+This package holds the single-team, stage-gated product studio described in `docs/TEAM_PLAN.md`.
+One coordinator runs the full pipeline end-to-end; there are no subteams or workflows.

-## Workflow Overview
+## Team Members
-1. **ResearchAgent** – mines market trends, customer needs, and competitor moves for the brief.
-It now calls the Perplexity MCP server's `perplexity_search` tool for live results.
+- **CoordinatorPM** (team leader instructions) – manages stages, handles approvals in casual language, and updates session state.
+- **ResearchAgent** – checks viability with Perplexity `perplexity_search` and returns a verdict with citations.
+- **VisualAgent** – shares three branded mockups using OpenAI image generation and keeps the tone laid-back.
-2. **VisualiserAgent** – turns the research into a descriptive visual brief, including look, feel, and open questions.
+- **ProductAgent** – writes the v1 product spec, BOM, and open questions.
-3. **BuildValidationTeam** – a sub-team that first drafts specs via ProductGenerationAgent, then validates ingredients/components with AcademicResearchAgent and appends the findings.
-4. **InterfaceAgent** – packages everything into a user-facing summary with recommended next steps.

-All agents run via OpenRouter (`x-ai/grok-4-fast`).
-Research-oriented agents (ResearchAgent, AcademicResearchAgent) also load the Perplexity MCP server via `MCPTools`, but with only the `perplexity_search` tool enabled to keep outputs focused on concise search results.
-The workflow is reused both as a standalone script (`python -m team.innovation_team`) and inside the FastAPI app exposed by `agentos_app.py`.
+- **SourcingAgent** – finds ingredients and manufacturers via Perplexity search.

+Approvals are conversational: phrases like “yeah, looks good, continue” are treated as green lights.
+Users can ask for tweaks with natural language (e.g. “hmm, can we adjust the packaging vibe?”) and the coordinator loops back before advancing the stage.

+## Session State & Gates
+The team stores session state with `add_session_state_to_context=True` and `enable_agentic_state=True`.
+Stages progress `intake → viability → visuals → spec → sourcing → final` only after a casual approval is detected.
+See the JSON scaffold in `docs/TEAM_PLAN.md` for exact fields.

 ## Environment
-Set the following environment variables before invoking the workflow:
+Set these variables before running the team or the FastAPI app:

-- `OPENROUTER_API_KEY` – needed for Agno's OpenRouter models.
+- `OPENROUTER_API_KEY` – required for all OpenRouter models and the coordinator.
+- `OPENAI_API_KEY` – used by `OpenAITools` for VisualAgent image generation.
-- `PERPLEXITY_API_KEY` – required for the Perplexity MCP server (`npx -y @perplexity-ai/mcp-server`).
-Optionally set `PERPLEXITY_TIMEOUT_MS` to override the default 5-minute timeout.
+- `PERPLEXITY_API_KEY` – enables the Perplexity MCP server (`npx -y @perplexity-ai/mcp-server`).
+Optional `PERPLEXITY_TIMEOUT_MS` overrides the default timeout.

-When running the FastAPI app with MCP tools enabled, avoid `reload=True` with `AgentOS.serve`, as hot reloading can break MCP connections.
+Keep `AgentOS.serve` without `reload=True`; hot reload disrupts MCP lifecycle.